Amygda1la/Hamming-Code/Readme.md

 **this program is just a one class, that takes as an input only bit-code message with the checker bits.
 Also class has some usefull features, that can help you getting more information about the message.**

-# Plans for the updates
->1
-make the program work with all types of bit-coded messages

-> 2
-auto-translation any message with any symbols to bit code

-> 3
-litle app with interface

 # More information about the project